WhitneyP-97/Shadow-Ninja-Academy-Course-Planner/README.txt

 - make it able to load the courselist course.csv, and write course schedule to csv
 - add a database for the courses
 - machine learning to recommend courses that the user would likely do well in or like based on their past courses
+- login/logout function so students can save their schedule
+- add more courses to the csv file